Hluboká nad Vltavou: Sights

-The main landmark of Hluboká nad Vltavou is the Tudor-style Hluboká Castle.
-Every year it is one of the most visited castles in the country.
+The main landmarks of Hluboká nad Vltavou are Hluboká and Ohrada castles.
+Together they area protected as one national cultural monument.
+Hluboká Castle was originally a medieval castle from the 13th century, rebuilt in the Tudor Revival style in 1839–1871.
+Today it is owned by the state and offers guided tours.
+Every year it is one of the ten most visited castles in the country.

-The second significant castle in Hluboká nad Vltavou is Ohrada Castle.
-It is a Baroque hunting castle built in 1708–1713.
+The Ohrada Castle is a hunting castle, built in the Baroque style in 1708–1713.
 In 1842, the Hunting Museum, one of the oldest museums in the country, was established here.
-It still exist under the name Museum of Forestry, Hunting and Fishing, and is administered by National Museum of Agriculture in Prague.
+It still exist under the name Museum of Forestry, Hunting and Fishing, and is managed by National Museum of Agriculture in Prague.

-Next to the castle is a zoological garden, colloquially known as Ohrada Zoo.
-It breeds about 300 species of animals.
+Next to the castle is the zoological garden Zoo Hluboká, colloquially known as Ohrada Zoo.
+It has an area of almost 5 ha and breeds about 300 species of animals.